Fermi Energy - Definition, Formula, FAQs

 Where,

-kB = Boltzman constant
+$\mathrm{k}_{\mathrm{B}}$ = Boltzmann constant

-EF = Fermi energy
+$E_F$ = Fermi energy

-The Fermi temperature is often thought of because the temperatures at which thermal effects are like quantum effects related to Fermi statistics.
+The Fermi temperature is often thought of because of the temperatures at which thermal effects are like quantum effects related to Fermi statistics.
 The Fermi temperature for metal may be a few orders of magnitude above temperature.

 And Fermi velocity: